Guidance on completion of a CPRD Research Data Governance (RDG) Application

 The potential for missing data is present in most studies and needs to be identified and addressed in this section of the protocol.
 In practice, missing data is most commonly of concern in relation to covariates, such as BMI and smoking, but would be of bigger concern if the relevant variable is an outcome or exposure.

 Applicants should carefully consider their options in relation to how best to handle missing data in their research and expand on their choice and the resulting likely issues.
 Approaches should be considered that minimise the chance of bias, especially when data missingness is extensive and could result in a much reduced and potentially biased sample.
-The extent of missing data should be reported and recognised as a potentially important limitation, and applicants should state any assumptions made about the patterns of missingness for their analytical approach to be valid and outline any planned sensitivity analyses to further investigate potential selection biases due to missing exposure or covariate data
+The extent of missing data should be reported and recognised as a potentially important limitation, and applicants should state any assumptions made about the patterns of missingness for their analytical approach to be valid and outline any planned sensitivity analyses to further investigate potential selection biases due to missing exposure or covariate data.

-Patient or user group involvement
+Patient or user group involvement [max.
+150 words]

 Reviewer Assessment Criteria